airbytehq/glossary/content/term/data virtualization.md

 ---
-title: "What is Data Virtualization"
+title: "What is Data Virtualization?"
 tags:
 - data engineering
 ---